Caulking and sealing are not exciting tasks for most of us. However, the old adage that an “ounce of prevention brings a pound of relief” rings true.

 Look for gaps between the siding and window flanges.
 Generally, you should not be able to slip a piece of paper or a thin feeler gauge between the flange and the siding.

 A firm but resilient material should be evident inside any gaps.
-Other faults of this sealant can pertain to the fact that it wasn’t applied properly or it’s not compatible with the environmental exposure.
+Other faults of this sealant can pertain to the fact that it wasn’t applied properly or it’s not compatible with environmental exposure.

 Filler seals are typically referred to as “butyl tape.”
 It’s often used to seal metal trim strips found on siding seams, wall-to-roof joints, and windows.